 • Medically at risk and other vulnerable people.

-Alternatively, you can find your closest day immunisation session or night immunisation session by typing your address into our interactive map.
+Find your closest day immunisation session or night immunisation session by typing your address into our interactive map.

 Before coming to a session, it’s important to know: